YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZPROMPT
 --------------

 $ZPROM[PT] contains a string value specifying the current Direct Mode prompt.
-By default, YDB> or GTM> is the Direct Mode prompt.
+By default, YDB> or YDB> is the Direct Mode prompt.
 M routines can modify $ZPROMPT by means of a SET command. $ZPROMPT cannot exceed 16 characters.
 If an attempt is made to assign $ZPROMPT to a longer string, only the first 16 characters will be taken.

-In UTF-8 mode, if the 31st byte is not the end of a valid UTF-8 character, YottaDB/GT.M truncates the $ZPROMPT value at the end of last character that completely fits within the 31 byte limit.
+In UTF-8 mode, if the 31st byte is not the end of a valid UTF-8 character, YottaDB truncates the $ZPROMPT value at the end of last character that completely fits within the 31 byte limit.

 The environment gtm_prompt initializes $ZPROMPT at process startup.

 Example:

 .. parsed-literal::
-   GTM>set $zprompt="Test01">"
+   YDB>set $zprompt="Test01">"
-   Test01>set $zprompt="GTM>"
+   Test01>set $zprompt="YDB>"

-This example changes the YottaDB/GT.M prompt to Test01> and then back to GTM>.
+This example changes the YottaDB prompt to Test01> and then back to YDB>.

 ---------------
 $ZREALSTOR
 ---------------

-$ZREALSTOR contains the total memory (in bytes) allocated by the YottaDB/GT.M process, which may or may not actually be in use.
+$ZREALSTOR contains the total memory (in bytes) allocated by the YottaDB process, which may or may not actually be in use.
 It provides one view (see also “$ZALlocstor” and “$ZUSedstor”) of the process memory utilization and can help identify storage related problems.
-YottaDB/GT.M does not permit $ZREALSTOR to be SET or NEWed.
+YottaDB does not permit $ZREALSTOR to be SET or NEWed.

 -----------------
 $ZROUTINES
 -----------------

 $ZRO[UTINES] contains a string value specifying a directory or list of directories containing object files.
 Each object directory may also have an associated directory, or list of directories, containing the corresponding source files.
-These directory lists are used by certain YottaDB/GT.M functions, primarily auto-ZLINK, to locate object and source files.
+These directory lists are used by certain YottaDB functions, primarily auto-ZLINK, to locate object and source files.
 The order in which directories appear in a given list determines the order in which they are searched for the appropriate item.

 Searches that use $ZROUTINES treat files as either object or source files.
-YottaDB/GT.M treats files with an extension of .o as object files and files with an extension of .m as source files.
+YottaDB treats files with an extension of .o as object files and files with an extension of .m as source files.

 .. note::
    Paths used in $ZROUTINES to locate routines must not include embedded spaces, as $ZROUTINES uses spaces as delimiters.